 We’re on a mission to make sustainable shopping easier, without breaking the bank.
 We believe ethically-made children’s clothes should be enjoyed by all.

 We don’t like fast fashion.
 We’re conscious of the effects our buying choices have on the planet.
-That’s why we’re dedicated to what we do, and work with brands who share our ethos.
+That’s why we’re dedicated to what we do.
 Check out our sustainability statement.

 Rockit Kids is all about colour and excitement, from our rainbow-painted pink horsebox shop to the patterned print fabrics we use.
 We believe life is for having fun, doing things differently and empowering each other along the way.